ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Proposed Token-Domain Multiple Access (ToDMA) Framework

 \subsection{Problem Formulation}

-To reconstruct the transmitted $K$ token sequences, i.e., $\{{\bf B}_k, k\in[K]\}$, we propose a three-step receiver architecture, i.e., active token detection at each time slot $n$, token clustering to concatenate the tokens over $N$ time slots, and token prediction for masked positions.
-In the following, we formulate these three subproblems one by one.
+To reconstruct the transmitted token sequences of the active devices, i.e., $\{{\bf B}_k, k\in[K]\}$, the receiver needs to recover not only the transmitted token indices in each time slot, but also their device-wise ordering across time.
+Accordingly, we formulate the receiver-side reconstruction task as three coupled subproblems: active token detection in each time slot, token assignment across time slots, and masked token prediction for unreliable or missing entries.
+These three subproblems are detailed as follows.